 There are a number of cruise lines that can only take you to the South Pacific islands during the summer months, with their ships heading to other parts of the world in April of each year.
-Most popular of these are Royal Caribbean, Celebrity and Holland America.
-If you’re looking for year-round island escapes your cruise lines of choice are Princess, Carnival and P&O. If you’re wanting to spoil yourself, there are a number of luxury cruises in the South Pacific operated by Seabourn, Oceania and Regent.
+Most popular of these are Royal Caribbean cruises, Celebrity cruises and Holland America.
+If you’re looking for year-round island escapes your cruise lines of choice are Princess cruises, Carnival cruises and P&O Cruises Australia.
+Alternatively, if you’re wanting to spoil yourself, there are a number of luxury cruises in the South Pacific operated by Seabourn, Oceania and Regent.
 Ships from these cruise lines tend to be in our waters very fleetingly, so if a luxury South Pacific cruise is what you’re looking for, make sure to book your cabin early.

 Destinations in More Detail